-The key points in all this-ones that, to speak candidly, I think many assassination researchers too often do not realize-are that military records are horizontally dispersed among dozens of different agencies and offices; that the "permanent" records from the early-1960's era that have survived routine destruction often are limited to major policy/planning documents and the papers of senior officials; and consequently that many (perhaps even most) of the nitty-gritty records researchers wish to examine (e.g. intelligence files from the Dallas or New Orleans regional offices of the 112th INTC Group) often no longer exist.
+The key points in all this-ones that, to speak candidly, I think many assassination researchers too often do not realize-are that military records are horizontally dispersed among dozens of different agencies and offices; that far fewer military records are kept as permanent files than many people imagine; that the "permanent" records from the early-1960's era that have survived routine destruction often are limited to major policy/planning documents and the papers of senior officials; and consequently that many (perhaps even most) of the nitty-gritty records assassination researchers wish to examine (e.g. intelligence files from the Dallas or New Orleans regional offices of the 112th INTC Group) often no longer exist.